dead-claudia/github-limits/README.md

 Note: leading/trailing whitespace will still validate, they will just be trimmed on the profile page.

-*This was verified through checking validation messages and input when attempting to change the profile url.*
+*This was verified through checking validation messages and input when attempting to change the profile URL.*

 #### Profile companies